-Fish actually get their DHA and EPA by eating micro algae floating around in the ocean.
+Fish actually get their DHA and EPA by eating micro algae floating around in the ocean which means fish is kind of like an omega-3 middleman.

-So in reality the fish is kind of like an omega-3 middleman - why not go directly for the plant source instead?
+So why not go directly for the plant source instead?

-Basically we can reap all the health benefits associated with a high intake of omega-3's in completely crueltly-free fashion.
+Basically we can reap all the health benefits associated with a high intake of omega-3's in completely cruelty-free fashion.

 Why Fish Oil Is a Pretty Bad Idea for Omega-3

 The traditional form of omega-3 supplements is fish and krill oil capsules - basically it's the oil extracted from fatty fish.

 Obviously this is not a viable option on a vegan diet...